int-brain-lab/iblenv/docs_gh_pages/one_docs/one_credentials.md

 Alyx password:          # Input your Alyx password FlatIron HTTP password:	# Input FlatIron password
 ```
-The entries that you will need to change from default are: `ALYX_LOGIN`, `ALYX_URL`, `Alyx password`,
-`FlatIron HTTP password` and `FlatIron FTP password`.
+The entries that you will need to change from default are: `ALYX_LOGIN`, `ALYX_URL`, `Alyx password` and `FlatIron HTTP password`.
 You can also optionally change the `CACHE_DIR` (the local
 directory where downloaded files will be saved).
 For the remaining entries keep the default values by pressing
 the Enter key.

 Once you have completed the setup process the location where the *.one_params* is saved will be printed in the python